Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 6. Select the permissions needed for the connector to work:
    1. `Repository permissions > Issues` with the `Read-only` access
    2. `Repository permissions > Metadata` with the `Read-only` access
-7. If the app will only be used by you, with this example connector - it's best to select `Only on this account` in the installation access section
+7. If the app will only be used by you, with this example connector - it is best to select `Only on this account` in the installation access section

 After the app is created - press the `Install app` option in the left sidebar and install the